Hobbit feet, Frodo's sword among 'Lord of the Rings' auction items

 Fans of Peter Jackson's epic fantasy film series "The Lord of the Rings" will have the opportunity to bid on rare movie memorabilia, a Beverly Hills auction house said on Monday.

-Props from Jackson's "Lord of the Rings" trilogy will be up for sale at Julien's Auctions on December 5, including a pair of prosthetic hairy Hobbit feet worn by one of the film's main characters, Samwise Gamgee.
-The hairy feet are estimated to fetch between $15,000 (9,320 pounds) and $30,000.
+Props from Jackson's "Lord of the Rings" trilogy will be up for sale at Julien's Auctions on Dec.
+5, including a pair of prosthetic hairy Hobbit feet worn by one of the film's main characters, Samwise Gamgee.
+The hairy feet are estimated to fetch between $15,000 and $30,000.

 "It has been more than a decade since the first of the trilogy films was released and in that time only a handful of items from these films have ever been publicly offered for sale," Martin Nolan, executive director of Julien's Auctions, said in a statement.